ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 > ## Multiple ensemble members
 >
-> You can choose data from multiple ensemble members for a model in a single line
+> You can choose data from multiple ensemble members for a model in a single line.
 >
 >> ## Solution
 >>